leeandher/leander.xyz/src/pages/projects/infravenous.md

 showcase: true
 slug: infravenous
 title: "Infravenous: MFA Vein Detection"
-description: As part of my Nanotechnology Engineering degree, a couple friends and I had to put together a capstone project.
-In an effort to combine our shared interests of core nanotechnology, hardware and software, we developed a prototype for a bio-metric vein authentication scheme!
-It was meant to serve as a standalone MFA method, similar to a Yubikey, but with added safeguards that most bio-metrics do not possess.
-Check out our presentation for more in-depth info!
+description: For our Engineering capstone, a couple friends and I put together a prototype for a bio-metric vein authentication scheme, in our efforts to combine hardware, software and nanotechnology.
+It was kinda like a Vein-based MFA Yubikey, check out the demo video!
 image: /assets/project__infravenous.png
 repo: https://github.com/leeandher/infravenous
 link: https://youtu.be/emK0LczlKes